Reactivity

 const table = reactiveTable(data, columns);

-// Adding a row will automatically update the table
+// Adding a row automatically updates the table display

 function addPerson() {